agavrin/ertogrul.github.io/4-ExtraStuffOpenAI/README.md

 Now choose the notebook downloaded in the prerequisites section of this script and upload this file to Watson Studio.

-Open the file and run it.
+Open the file in Watson Stuio, apply Python environment to it and run it.
+Enjoy :)